aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ```
 {% endcode %}

-In the above example the custom element `raise-two` takes an input, raises that input to 2, and returns that value as output in form of `output.from-view` binding.
+In the above example, the custom element `raise-two` takes an input, raises that input to 2, and returns that value as output via the `output.from-view` binding.
 The output `op` property is then propagated to the `show-output` which finally shows the output.
 This might be an extremely tailored example, but such use-cases might not be that rare.
-In this case, it is not desired to select (by fallback) the binding context to assign the `op` property from the `from-view` binding, because that would mean that we will have the following output.
+In this case, it is not desired to fallback to the binding context to assign the `op` property from the `from-view` binding, because that would mean that we will have the following output.

 ```
 9